Cultural Sector Recovery Grants for Organizations

 Yes, applicants without a mission statement are eligible to apply.
 If your organization does not have an official mission statement, you will need to provide a statement of purpose, a summary of your organization/business’ cultural activities or services to the cultural sector, and links to a website or social media pages documenting this work in the application.

-I am an artist operating a business that is a sole proprietorship.
+I am an artist operating a business that is a sole proprietorship or a single-member LLC.
 Should I apply as an Organization or Individual?

-For the purposes of the Cultural Sector Recovery programs, artists operating a sole proprietorship should apply as Individuals.
-If selected to receive a grant, you will be required to complete a Massachusetts W-9 form where you can either use your social security number or your business EIN, if you are a sole proprietor, to receive the funds.
+For the purposes of the Cultural Sector Recovery programs, artists operating a sole proprietorship or a single-member LLC should apply as Individuals.
+If selected to receive a grant, you will be required to complete a Massachusetts W-9 form where you can either use your social security number or your business EIN, if you are a sole proprietor or single-member LLC, to receive the funds.

 My organization was created during the COVID-19 pandemic, am I still eligible for COVID-19 relief?